The Butterfly Tree abides by the following terms and conditions:

 - If you do not agree with my opinions, do not hesitate to stand up for your views.
 I would love to see life from your perspective.
 A good argument is healthy. 🙂

-- The content of this little blog is protected by the copyright laws.
+- The Butterfly Tree Logo and the content of this little blog are protected by the copyright laws.
 If you would like to re-publish any material available here, please email me.
 I will write back to you within 24 hours.

 © Nova Hope

-- The original work of writers, painters and photographers used on The Butterfly Tree has been credited to the respective talented artists.
+- The original work of writers, illustrators, and photographers used on The Butterfly Tree has been credited to the respective artists of great talent.
 In the event of any shortcomings regarding this matter, feel free to talk to me.

 (Rosalind pronounced as Roz-lind)